logos-co/Waku-topology-test/Readme.md

 This repo contains the scripts to generate different network models for wakukurtosis runs.

 ## run_kurtosis_tests.sh
-run_kurtosis_tests.sh will run kurtosis on a set of json files in the input directory.
+run_kurtosis_tests.sh will run kurtosis on a set of json files in a directory.
 It requires two arguments.
-First is a directory containing json files; other files in the directory are ignored.
+First is a directory containing json files; other file types in the directory are ignored.
 Second is the github root/prefix of the kurtosis module you run the tests under.</br>

 > usage: ./run_kurtosis_tests.sh <input_dir> <repo_prefix> </br>